atlassian/react-beautiful-dnd/README.md

 It is recommended that you put a `min-height` on a vertical `Droppable` or a `min-width` on a horizontal `Droppable`.
 Otherwise when the `Droppable` is empty there may not be enough of a target for `Draggable` being dragged with touch or mouse inputs to be _over_ the `Droppable`.

+### Fixed `Droppable`s

+`react-beautiful-dnd` has partial support for `Droppable` lists that use `position: fixed`.
+When you start a drag and _any_ list of the same type is `position:fixed` then auto window scrolling will be disabled.
+This is because our virtual model assumes that when the page scroll changes the position of a `Droppable` will shift too.
+If a manual window scroll is detected then the scroll will be aborted.
+Scroll container scroll is still allowed.
+We could improve this support, but it would just be a big effort.
+Please raise an issue if you would be keen to be a part of this effort ❤️

 ### Recommended `Droppable` performance optimisation

 When a user drags over, or stops dragging over, a `Droppable` we re-render the `Droppable` with an updated `DroppableStateSnapshot > isDraggingOver` value.
 This is useful for styling the `Droppable`.
 However, by default this will cause a render of all of the children of the `Droppable` - which might be 100's of `Draggable`s!
 This can result in a noticeable frame rate drop.
 To avoid this problem we recommend that you create a component that is the child of a `Droppable` who's responsibility it is to avoid rendering children if it is not required.